I like the look of this vintage buffet makeover with a stripped top and a painted body.

 The Right Hardware

 It’s true what they say that hardware makes all the difference!
-I had found these vintage knobs last fall at Sweet Clover, the vintage barn where I now happen to have a booth.
+I had found these vintage knobs at a barn sale.
 I never knew what piece of furniture I would use them on, but somehow the stars aligned and this vintage buffet was PERFECT!

 It as if these knobs were made for this buffet, down to the circles!